focustense/StardewRadialMenu/README.md

 * `Description`: Optional.
 Small text displayed underneath the title (`Name`).
 See the "Item Description" text in the screenshot above.

 * `Keybind`: Controls what action will actually be performed by this shortcut.
 The custom menu works by simulating key presses, so any valid key-binding string like "B" or "Shift + F3" is valid here.

+* `EnableActivationDelay`: Whether or not to force an activation delay for this item, even if `DelayedActions` in the [Main Settings](#main-settings) is set to `ToolSwitch`.
+If a custom shortcut does _not_ interrupt play on its own (such as bringing up a menu or triggering an animation), then you can enable this to prevent unwanted directional inputs, similar to the default behavior when selecting a tool.

 * `SpriteSourceFormat`: The first field that determines the image or icon that will be displayed in the menu for this shortcut.
 Valid values are: